Overview

 When combined with an emonVs voltage sensor and CT sensors it provides a fully integrated system for monitoring home energy consumption, solar generation, EV charging, heat pumps, battery storage, and other applications.

-The emonPi3 and emonTx6 are fully open source, and you can find the hardware files here.
+The emonPi3 and emonTx6 are fully open source, with both the hardware and the firmware available.

 Key features